 He took on South African spinners and never allowed them to settle.
 It was an amazing display of batting by Rohit who remained not out on 115.
 On the 2nd day, he continued his aggressive approach and was finally dismissed for a brilliant 176 off 244 balls with 23 fours and 6 sixes.
-He and Mayank Agarwal added 317 runs which laid strong foundation for a big total.
+He and Mayank Agarwal added 317 runs which laid a strong foundation for a big total.

 In the second Test match played at Pune, Rohit Sharma was dismissed cheaply for 14 by a beauty from Kagiso Rabada.
-Despite his failure, India posted a massive total of 601 for 5 declare.
+Despite his failure, India posted a massive total of 601 for 5 declared.

-For his match winning effort, he was named the man of the match.
+For his match-winning effort, he was named the man of the match.
 Rohit scored 529 runs from 4 innings with an average of 132.25 and was awarded the man of the series too.

 2. Mayank Agarwal

 After a disappointing Test series in West Indies, Mayank Agarwal was playing his first home series in Test matches and proved his worth.
-He made his Test debut against Australia at MCG and succeeded against top quality bowling.
+He made his Test debut against Australia at MCG and succeeded against top-quality bowling.

 In the first Test match at Vizag, Mayank struggled against Rabada and Philander.
 He was simply sensational with his stroke play against the pacers and spinners.
 At the end of day 1, Mayank remained not out was not out on 84.
 He continued his positive intent on the 2nd day also with aggressive stroke play and making life tough for South African bowlers.
-Mayank posted his career best score of 215 off 371 balls with 23 fours and 6 sixes.
+Mayank posted his career-best score of 215 off 371 balls with 23 fours and 6 sixes.
 In the 2nd innings, he failed and scored just 7 runs.

 In the 2nd Test match played at Pune, he struggled against the new ball again.
 It was a good opening spell by Kagiso Rabada and Vernon Philander.
 With Rohit dismissed, he remained steady with his technique to reach his century.
 He scored 108 off 195 balls with 16 fours and 2 sixes.
 His knock laid a strong foundation to build a massive total.

-He was dismissed cheaply by Kagiso Rabada in the first innings of 3rd Test match.
+He was dismissed cheaply by Kagiso Rabada in the first innings of the 3rd Test match.
 In the entire series, Mayank scored 340 runs from 4 innings.